PhoenixCreation/V.O.A/README.md

 # Whatsapp

+`Requirement:` Your phone should allow app urls to open in app instead of browser.
+If you don't know what this mean then start an issue, I will explain there.

 > `WARNING`: You need to configure adb of your phone first.
 If you don't know how then check online, you will find better soltions then I can Explain.

 - veronika send whatsapp [message] {that} `<message>` {to} `<user>`